 The easy one!
-If a recipe calls for milk then you have more than one option to choose from.
-There are so many plant milks on the market now, and often brands have more than one on offer.
-Choose from almond, soy, rice, oat, hemp, hazelnut or whatever else takes your fancy.
+If a recipe calls for milk then you have many options to choose from.
+There are so many plant milks on the market now, and often brands have more than one variety.
+Choose from almond, soy, rice, oat, hazelnut, coconut or whatever else takes your fancy.

 Requires buttermilk?
-1 teaspoon of lemon juice or apple cider vinegar to 1 cup of plant milk.
+Just add 1 teaspoon of lemon juice or apple cider vinegar to 1 cup of plant milk.
 Once added, leave aside for a few minutes before adding to the mix.

-You can use non-dairy spreads or vegetable oils in replace of dairy butter, and you can pretty much go with your preference here.
-If using a vegan recipe then it may specify one or the other, but if ‘veganising’ an old favourite then use the non-dairy spread as you would dairy butter/margarine.
+You can use non-dairy butters or vegetable oils instead of dairy butter, and you can pretty much go with your preference here.
+If using a vegan recipe then it may specify one or the other, but if ‘veganising’ an old favourite then choose the one you already buy.

-If using a vegetable oil go with something light tasting.
-Rapeseed and canola oil are good options, but have a play and see what you like best.
+If using a vegetable oil, go with something light tasting.
+Rapeseed and canola oil are good options, but have experiment and see what you like best.
 For half a cup of butter (1/4 pound/4 ounces/110g/1 stick) use 1/3 cup of oil.

-Also high in omega-3, protein and magnesium, and packed with fibre, flax seeds are another great natural egg replacer.
+Also high in omega-3, protein magnesium and fibre, flax seeds are another great natural egg replacer.

-Flax seed has a cereal-like taste so it works best in foods that complement that… Think pancakes, oaty cookies, muffins etc.
+Flax seed has a cereal-like taste so it works best in foods that complement that.
+Think pancakes, oaty cookies and muffins.

-To make 1 flax ‘egg’, you mix 1 tablespoon of ground flax seeds with 3 tablespoons of water.
-Set it aside for a few minutes until it has become gelatinous (similar to raw egg white); use as per recipe instructions.
+To make 1 flax ‘egg,’ you mix 1 tablespoon of ground flax seeds with 3 tablespoons of water.
+Set it aside for a few minutes until it has become gelatinous (similar to raw egg white) and use as per recipe instructions.

-You can find egg replacer in most supermarkets now, and it is often what new vegans turn to first.
-It can be a good option for recipes that require lots of eggs, i.e. 4 or more.
+You can find egg replacer in most supermarkets now, and it’s often what new vegans turn to first.
+It can be a good option for recipes that require lots of eggs (i.e. 4 or more).

 Follow the directions on the packet and use according to the recipe method.

-Another vegan wonder food!
+Another vegan wonder food and vegan baking essential!
 Silken tofu (not firm or marinated/flavoured) can be used very successfully to replace eggs.

 Top tip: Check your local Asian supermarkets for tofu.
 You’ll often find it’s cheaper than in the big stores!

-Be sure to choose lovely ripe bananas with spots on (which should be how you eat all your bananas) for the best result.
-1/2 banana mashed up really well makes one banana ‘egg’.
+Be sure to choose lovely ripe bananas with spots on for the best result.
+Half a banana mashed up really well makes one banana ‘egg.’

 Aquafaba (or Chickpea Brine)

-No we’re not kidding!
-The latest and most talked about discovery in the world of vegan baking since… ever!
+No, we’re not kidding!
+The most talked-about discovery in the world of vegan baking since… ever!

-We have a number of aquafaba recipes on Veganuary.com for you to have fun with, but here’s briefly how you do it…
+We have several aquafaba recipes for you to have fun with, but here’s how to make meringue.

 - Drain brine from a can of chickpeas.
 This leaves you with about a cup’s worth.